 The conditions are so severe that doctors find recovered Covid-19 patients return to the hospital with pollution-related respiratory complications, including bacterial infections and COPD symptoms.

 CNN Empowers Viewers With Real-time Air Quality Reports

 India’s CNN News 18 teamed up with Eureka Forbes' Dr. Aeroguard to present air quality data to its audience, providing better decision-making input to protect their viewer’s health.
 BreezoMeter provided continuous air quality coverage across the continent, enabling precise and insightful reporting:

 Real-time air quality information, even when government monitoring stations were offline or too remote.
 Air Quality health risk, correlated to real-time weather events such as storms and wildfires.

-- Continuous coverage over the whole country, in rural areas and cities alike.
+Continuous air quality coverage over the whole country, in rural areas as well as urban sprawls.

 Easily digestible color-coded air quality data presented via a 0 to 100 health risk indicator based on BreezoMeter’s Air Quality Index.
 A simplified description accompanied each rating, ranging from ‘hazardous' to ‘excellent'.